 They want to: Evaluate ROI (Return on Investment).

-They look at: Case studies, client examples, and financial models that showcase the ROI of a solution.
+They look at: Case studies, client examples, and financial models and tools that showcase the ROI of a solution.

 Ask about strategy and then show how your solution will help them achieve their long-term objectives.
 There is always only one Economic Buying Influence per sale.